Overview: This chapter sets the stage for understanding compensation by examining the field of Economics from the Middle Ages to modern times.

 Compensation decisions are made by a multitude of employers and apply to millions of employees.
 Employing organizations may be classified in varying ways.
 One classification consists of private profit-seeking enterprises, not-for-profit organizations, and government entities, a classification that seems to result in smaller differences in employment practices over time.
-Another classification is by organizational size, measured in several ways, all of which result in significant wage differences.
+Another classification is by organizational size like revenue or headcount, measured in several ways, all of which result in significant wage differences.
 Another is by industry, which results in wage and occupational differences at least as large as those by size.
-Still another classification is by industrial sector: manufacturing or service, with the latter representing over 80 percent of employment but different (often lower) wage levels.
+Still another classification is by industrial sector: manufacturing or service, with the latter representing over 80 percent of US employment but different (often lower) wage levels.
 There are also differences in the locations of employing organizations, sections of the country and size of the communities, all of which affect wage decisions and levels.
 For our purposes, the thread that runs through all of these classifications is the presence of employers with employees who demand pay if they are to continue to work.
 Even volunteer organizations must provide some rewards to their members.

-On the other side, employees differ by occupation, skill level, age, gender, and minority or majority status and these factors influence the compensation they are willing to accept.
+On the other side, employees differ by occupation, skill level, age, gender, and minority or majority status and these demographic factors influence the compensation they are willing to accept.
 These differences affect their reward preferences, and their views about what they contribute to the organization.

 Economists have long been concerned with compensation theory.
 They have viewed employment as an exchange of labor services for payment in money or in kind.
 They have distinguished labor markets from other markets.
 They have shown how labor markets determine wages.
 Wage theories designed to explain the determinants of wages and wage relationships have been developed by economists for over two centuries.
 Wage theory has changed with changes in the economy and with changes in pertinent wage issues.
 A major change in wage theory came from the understanding that different kinds of wage theories were required for different types and levels of wage problems.
-The general wage level of the economy, for example, may require an explanation different from those required by the average wage in an enterprise, wage rates for particular jobs, and wage structures or relationships.
+The general wage level of the economy, for example, may require an explanation different from those required by the average wage in an enterprise, wage rates for particular jobs, and pay structures or relationships.

 This chapter first provides an historical perspective of how compensation has been seen from the perspective of today's wage issues.
 Then, the economic ideas about the labor market are reviewed.
 Finally, some of the work of institutional economists will be covered along with a discussion of unions.